Commander-Crash/Fuzzers/InfraRed/README.md

 Run the Script:

  Save the script on your Raspberry Pi.
 (Only tested with a raspberry pi) Open a terminal and navigate to the directory containing the script.
  To view available options, run:

-python3 infra-dread.py -h

 examples:
 ```